Fundamental Constitutions of Carolina: Authorship

-Because the Fundamental Constitutions were drafted during John Locke's service to one of the Province of Carolina proprietors, Anthony Ashley Cooper, it is widely alleged that Locke had a major role in the making of the Constitutions.
-In the view of historian David Armitage and political scientist Vicki Hsueh, the Constitutions were co-authored by Locke and his patron Cooper, known also as 1st Earl of Shaftesbury.
-However the document was a legal document written for and signed and sealed by the eight Lord proprietors to whom Charles II had granted the colony; because of this, historian Holly Brewer argues that Locke was only a paid secretary and wrote the Fundamental Constitutions much as a lawyer writes a will.
+Because the Fundamental Constitutions were drafted during John Locke's service to one of the Province of Carolina proprietors, Anthony Ashley Cooper, 1st Earl of Shaftesbury, it is widely alleged that Locke had a major role in the making of the Constitutions.
+In the view of historian David Armitage and political scientist Vicki Hsueh, the Constitutions were co-authored by Locke and his patron Cooper, the 1st Earl of Shaftesbury.
+It was a legal document, written for and signed and sealed by the eight Lord proprietors to whom Charles II had granted the colony.
+According to Locke biographer Roger Woolhouse, Locke's patron Ashley, "as the most proactive of the proprietors must bear responsibility for shaping and drawing up the Constitutions" and notes that "whatever [Locke's] involvement in the composition of the Constitutions, [he] did not seem to have a close attachment to it."
+Historian Holly Brewer argues that Locke was functioning as a paid secretary and wrote the Fundamental Constitutions much as a lawyer drafts a will for a client.
+At the end of his life, Locke acknowledged himself as author of works published anonymously, but the Constitutions is not among them.